 People whose immigration status makes them ineligible for Health First Colorado may be eligible for Emergency Medicaid.
 This could be Deferred Action for Childhood Arrivals (DACA) recipients, adults with Legal Permanent Residence (‘Green Card’ holders) who have had that status for less than five years, and people without immigration documentation.
 For a complete list of eligibility by immigration status, see CKF’s Immigration Status and Eligibility for Health Coverage Programs.

 Emergency Medicaid only covers emergency services, not ongoing healthcare.
 This could be emergency care for a “life or limb-threatening emergency” in the past three months, labor and delivery (does not cover prenatal or post-natal services), and dialysis for end-stage renal disease.
-To be covered, a physician must designate the treatment as emergency care.

 What to tell your clients about Emergency Medicaid